ManageRigs/minercontrol/README.md

 ## [Download here](https://github.com/ManageRigs/minercontrol/releases)

 # <a name="introduction"></a>
 [ManageRigs](https://managerigs.com/) Miner Control App is an application that increases the income of your mining rigs.
-Earn more than [WhatToMine.com](https://whattomine.com/) predicts.
 We manage your rigs and mining-related processes.
 Safely, remotely, effectively.
-Weekly payments, reports.
+Regular payments, detailed reports.

 - [Introduction](#introduction)
 - [Who are we?](#whoarewe)